Well, it was on.

 All too often we conservatives get weak-kneed in the face of the word "fair," especially when its coupled with "change."
 To do so, of course, is to give up your values and freedoms.
 Who said life has to be fair?
 Which article or amendment in the Constitution tasks the government with making life fair?
 "Fair" is an excuse for "Change" which we are told is "good."

 Change, of course, is neither good nor bad in and of itself: it is just change.
 When Carter gave way to Reagan, that change was good.
-When Weimar Republic gave way to Third Reich, well, that change was not good.
-Believe it or not I had this argument at State some years ago, when those of us who resisted and questioned the Department's "Affirmative Action" programs--designed to ensure greater "fairness" in hiring--were accused of "fearing change."
+When the Weimar Republic gave way to the Third Reich, well, that change was not good.
+Believe it or not, I had this argument at State some years ago, when those of us who resisted and questioned the Department's "Affirmative Action" programs--designed to ensure greater "fairness" in hiring--were accused of "fearing change."
 We were gathered in a meeting with the mighty ones of personnel and I remember the dopey Director General telling me that I feared change, and my replying, "You're damn right I fear change when it is to the bad."
 I then went on to give my Weimar to Third Reich analogy.
 One of her little minions came around to my office the next day telling me "to cool it."
 Needless to say, I did not get the assignment I wanted, and my career went increasingly into dangerous waters.

 The call to make things "fair" is the single greatest threat we face, especially if we leave the elitist takers to define the word.